akhilkalepu/redSpot---source-code/README.md

 ![Imgur](https://i.imgur.com/UaDcznz.png)

-My initial idea was just to retreive a list of Spotify links for the Reddit posts, so I used the simple Node Spotify API to find the matching tracks.
+My initial idea was just to retreive a list of Spotify links for the Reddit posts, so I used Node Spotify API to find the matching tracks.
 This NPM package can only read Spotify's API, so it doesn't need any authorization.

 ![Imgur](https://i.imgur.com/RpaPDML.png)

-At 4:00 AM the script connects the MySQL database and goes through the list of post titles in each subreddit's table.
+At 4:00 AM the script connects to the MySQL database and goes through the list of post titles in each subreddit's table.
 Each title is formatted to remove unnecessary characters, strings stored in [square brackets] and year tags stored in (parantheses) while allowing strings stored in (parantheses) to remain.
 This is so tags for remixes, live performances and secondary titles are not removed.

 ![Imgur](https://i.imgur.com/tCVOA75.png)